NXT WarGames: Concept

 The event centered on the WarGames match, and the main event of each show was contested in the titular structure.
 The WarGames match is a type of steel cage match, except there are two rings positioned right next to each other, and the roofless rectangular cage surrounds the edge of both rings.
 The match consists of two or three teams, with between three and five participants on each team facing off with each other in a staggered entry format.
 At the start, one member of each team enters the cage.
 After five minutes, a member from an opposing team enters the cage, giving their team the temporary 2-on-1 handicap advantage.
 After two minutes, a random member from the other team enters and this continues every 2 minutes, alternating between each team until everyone has entered.
 Once all team members from both teams are in the cage, the match officially begins.
 Both teams wrestle each other in the cage until any participant either submits, surrenders, or is knocked unconscious.
 There were originally no pinfalls, no count-outs, and no disqualifications; however, later WCW versions began to allow pinfalls, which continued with WWE's version.
 Additionally in WWE's variation, if one member of a team escapes the cage, their whole team is disqualified.
-While originally contested only by men, the first-ever women's WarGames match occurred at the 2019 event.
+While originally contested only by men, the first women's WarGames match occurred at the 2019 event.